italojsoliveira/python-exercises/docs/index.md

 ### Exercise 17: Counting the occurrence of each item in the list

-Create a list with random numbers.
+Create a list with pseudo-random numbers.
 Count the occurrence of each item in the list and store the result in a dictionary.

 <details markdown=block>
 <summary markdown=span>Click here to see a possible solution</summary>